Zacknero/my-pwa/README.md

 # PWA News

 **IMPORTANT:**
 This project is first time and ins't complete.
-I have build a small pwa on news with this reference: https://www.smashingmagazine.com/2018/10/news-application-with-angular-and-material-design/
+Current is 80% to complete I have build a small pwa on news with this reference: https://www.smashingmagazine.com/2018/10/news-application-with-angular-and-material-design/

 **Guide Line**: